ethereum/distributed-validator-specs/README.md

-# Ethereum Distributed Validator Specification
+# Ethereum Distributed Validator Specifications

 Distributed Validators (DV) are a technique for distributing the job of an Ethereum validator among a set of distributed nodes in order to improve resilience (safety, liveness, or both) as compared to running a validator client on a single machine.